oliverselinger/failsafe-executor/README.md

 In some cases you don't want to wait for certain tasks to finish, like deferred ones.
 You can ignore certain tasks by passing a `NoWaitPredicate` as parameter.

-**Note:** In your business logic all tasks should be created transactionally with a single commit.
-Otherwise `awaitAllTasks` cannot exactly determine how many tasks belong to your block of business logic.
-If you do not follow this, a race condition occurs.

 ## FAQ

 #### How is an at-least-once execution guaranteed?